-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions

-South African banks" leverage ratios are well within the prescribed Basel III requirements.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented South African banks' leverage ratios are well within the prescribed Basel III requirements.
 South African authorities are undertaking work on its legislative framework to address leverage ratios and capital requirements, in line with BCBS proposals.
-The Financial Stability Unit of the Bank Supervision Department of the South African Reserve Bank uses quantitative indicators as part of its macroprudential tools to analyse the financial services sector.
-Improvement of the existing tools and the development of new ones are ongoing.
-The South African Reserve Bank has also elevated its Financial Stability Committee to a level commensurate with the Monetary Policy Committee, to facilitate the implementation of macroprudential policy tools.
-On 3 June 2013, the FMA, which repealed the Securities Services Act No. 36 of 2004 (SSA), came into force.
-The FMA as enabling legislation provides for the regulation and supervision of the OTC derivatives market and related Market Infrastructures, such as clearing houses and TRs, necessary for the implementation of G20 requirements The proposed ministerial regulations for unlisted over-the-counter derivatives were first published for public comment on 4 July 2014.
-The draft ministerial regulations together with the accompanying registrar"s notices were now published for a third round of public consultation on the 21st of July 2016.
-The deadline for comments is the 31st of August 2016.

-Other actions: The Financial Stability Department of the South African Reserve Bank uses quantitative indicators as part of its macroprudential tools to analyse the financial services sector.
-Improvement of the existing tools and the development of new ones are ongoing.
-The South African Reserve Bank has also elevated its Financial Stability Committee to a higher level to facilitate the implementation of macroprudential policy tools.
-The National Treasury and Financial Services Board are currently investigating ways to regulate OTC derivatives.
-To this end, a number of provisions have been enabled in the Financial Markets Act.
-Further, a Working Group consisting of SARB, BASA, NT, JSE, FSB has agreed to a phased approach and has drafted a consultative paper for Phase 1 to seek market participants" views in this regard.
-Phase 1 is at an advance stage at this point.
-In the meantime the Pensions department at the FSB in consultation with National Treasury has drafted guidelines for retirement funds regarding the use of derivatives under Regulation 28.
-The guideline is in the form of a draft Notice to Regulation 28 that will be issued for public comment.
-The Financial Stability Department of the SARB is investigating a list of possible macroprudential instruments.
-The list of policy instruments and potential indicators are adopted from the BIS report on "Operationalising the Selection and Application of Macroprudential Instruments (December 2012)".
-The instruments are classified as capital-based instruments, (countercyclical capital buffer, sectoral capital requirements and dynamic provisions); Liquidity-based instruments (countercyclical liquidity requirements, margins and haircuts in the markets) Asset-side instruments (LTVs and DTIs).
-The Department is also studying a number of indicators using South African data to assess the information content of these indicators in identifying build-ups of imbalances in the financial system.
+Other actions: The Financial Stability Department of the South African Reserve Bank uses quantitative indicators as part of its macroprudential monitoring framework to identify the build-up of imbalances in the financial system.
+Improvement of the existing indicators and the development of new ones are ongoing.
+The South African Reserve Bank has also elevated its Financial Stability Committee to a higher level to facilitate, inter alia, the implementation of macroprudential policy tools.
+The Financial Stability Department of the SARB is developing a toolkit of possible macroprudential instruments.
+The BIS report on "Operationalising the Selection and Application of Macroprudential Instruments (December 2012)" provides guidance for the development of the potential instruments and indicators.
+The instruments are classified as capital-based instruments, (countercyclical capital buffer, sectoral capital requirements and dynamic provisions); liquidity-based instruments (countercyclical liquidity requirements, margins and haircuts in the markets) and asset-side instruments (LTVs and DTIs). yet been fully implemented, please provide reasons for delayed implementation The SARB's macroprudential policy framework will continue to be developed.
+There are three important steps in the process of making active use of macroprudential instruments, namely assessing systemic risk, building the case for macroprudential intervention, and selecting and applying the relevant macroprudential instruments.

-If this recommendation has not yet been fully implemented please provide reasons for delayed implementation

-The SARB's approach to achieving the macroprudential framework will be to implement three important steps in the process of making active use of macroprudential instruments, namely assessing systemic risk, building the case for macroprudential intervention, and selecting and applying the relevant macroprudential instruments.